Saivarun99/React-_Signup_and_login_form/README.md

-This is a Simple Signup and Login page done completely using React.
+This is a Simple Signup and Login page using React.Js

 ## Available Scripts